frickt/wado/README.md

 ## Config
-bootstrap.yml contains the minimal options to run and should be equal across all projects application.yml contains app specific options, all custom (self-defined) properties must be commented, *DO NOT STORE PASSWORDS HERE*
+bootstrap.yml contains settings that should be equal across all projects application.yml contains app specific options, all custom (self-defined) properties must be commented

 ## Production Deployment
 Follow the official deployment guide.
 Configurations from bootstrap.yml and application.yml will be ignored.